 - Coordinating teaching assistant: Mohammadreza Fani Sani, M.Sc., Anahita Farhang Ghahfarokhi M.Sc

-- Registration: During central registration process in July using this link.
+- Registration: During central registration process in July.

 - Language: English

 Room 2010, Seminar room Chair of Process and Data Science, Ahornstr.
 55, 52074 Aachen

 The learning objective of this pro-seminar is twofold, first to train students to improve their critical thinking through understanding research methodology and instructing them how to write a scientific paper.
 Also in this pro-seminar, we will employ data preprocessing as a group of algorithms that enables students to become more familiar with data analysis and data science.

 This pro-seminar briefly introduces fundamentals of data preprocessing which is one of the main steps in any data science project that involves transforming raw data into an understandable format.
 Real data is generally noisy, incomplete, inconsistent, and/or lacking certain behaviours.
 Data preprocessing comprises a series of techniques that resolve issues and their causes in order to produce more accurate and trustable results.